 - Explain cause and effect: When asking users to carry out a step, explain the reasoning behind the action and the expected result.

-- Have focused goals: Before writing the content for your tutorial, establish a well-defined goal you want your users to accomplish.
-Craft your tutorial keeping this goal in mind.
+- Have focused goals: Before writing the content for your Walkthrough, establish a well-defined goal you want your users to accomplish.
+Craft your Walkthrough keeping this goal in mind.